leonkansh/shopping-web-scraper/README.md

 ### Report a Bug
 > For filing bugs, suggesting improvements, or requesting new features, please open an [issue](https://github.com/leonkansh/shopping-web-scraper/issues).

-### Feautre Request
+### Feedback
-> This project welcome all the feedback and feature.
+> This project welcome all the feedback and feature request.
 Please contact me through leon.can@outlook.com